ukoloff/execjs-xtrn/README.md

 it silently creates global function.
 This approach works in regular ExecJS but fails in ExecJS::Xtrn.
 As a workaround pin `coffee-script` gem version to 2.3.0.

+Later [uglifier](https://github.com/lautis/uglifier) from v3 started to use globals either.
+Pin it to '~> 2'.

 ## Testing

 After git checkout, required NPM modules must be installed.
 Simply run: